open-metadata/OpenMetadata/docs/install/metadata-ingestion/connectors/database-services/athena.md

 1. **username** - pass the Athena username.
 We recommend creating a user with read-only permissions to all the databases in your Athena installation
 2. **password** - password for the username
-3. **service\_name** - Service Name for this Athena cluster.
+3. **service_name** - Service Name for this Athena cluster.
 If you added the Athena cluster through OpenMetadata UI, make sure the service name matches the same.
-4. **filter\_pattern** - It contains includes, excludes options to choose which pattern of datasets you want to ingest into OpenMetadata
+4. **filter_pattern** - It contains includes, excludes options to choose which pattern of datasets you want to ingest into OpenMetadata

 ## Publish to OpenMetadata

 Below is the configuration to publish Athena data into the OpenMetadata service.

-Add optionally `pii` processor and `metadata-rest-tables` sink along with `metadata-server` config
+Add optionally `pii` processor and `metadata-rest` sink along with `metadata-server` config

 {% code title="athena.json" %}
 ```javascript